red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 This document is to supplement OpenShift Container Platform (OCP) documentation for installing the OpenShift Container Storage (OCS) service in a air-gap disconnected or proxy environment.
 Reference official OCP documentation [here][1].

 ## Overview
 In a disconnected OpenShift environment there is no access to the OLM catalog and the Red Hat image registries.
-In order to install OCS we need to do 2 things:
+In order to install OCS you need to do 2 things:

 1. Provide catalogs that contain OCS, Local Storage Operator (LSO), and lib-bucket-provisioner CSV (Cluster Service Version).
     - This can be done using the command `oc adm catalog build`.
 This command goes over a given catalog (e.g. redhat-operators) and builds an olm catalog image and then pushes it to the mirror registry.